A general framework for Noetherian well ordered polynomial reductions: Noetherianity I: well-founded orders

-Due to the above result, {\bf in the following we consider noetherian and ordered as synonyms for what concerns the reduction structures.} Therefore, to every noetherian RS we associate an ordering function $\varphi$ from $\TT$ to a suitable well founded set $(W, \Prec)$ and its extension $\overline \varphi$ from $\PP$ to the well founded set of finite multisets $(\mathcal M(W), \PPrec)$.
+Due to the above result, {\bf in the following we consider noetherian and ordered as synonyms for what concerns the RSs.} Therefore, to every noetherian RS we associate a well founded ordering $\Prec$ on $\TT$ and its extension $\PPrec$ on $\PP$.